conan-io/docs/reference/extensions/python_requires.rst

   all consumers.
 Do not use any global state in the ``python_requires`` recipes.
 - Python requires are private to the consumers.
 They are not transitive.
 Different consumers can require different versions of the same ``python-require``.
-Being private, they cannot be overriden from downstream in any way.
+Being private, they cannot be overridden from downstream in any way.
 - ``python_requires`` cannot use regular ``requires`` or ``tool_requires``.
 - ``python_requires`` cannot be "aliased".
 - ``python_requires`` can use native python ``import`` to other python files, as long as these are